 Context for Methods

-We should begin by sketching the context of Waldorf teaching, the vision that Waldorf teachers have of themselves and their profession.
-We will then consider some of the specific approaches Waldorf teachers adopt as they seek to realize their vision.
+We should begin by sketching the context of Waldorf teaching, the vision enunciated by the founder of Waldorf education.
+We will then consider some of the specific approaches Waldorf teachers adopt as they seek to work within this vision.
 (To go straight to the specific approaches, scroll down to "PARTICULARS", below.)

 "We [Waldorf teachers] want to be aware that physical existence is a continuation of the spiritual, and that what we have to do in education is a continuation of what higher beings [the gods] have done without our assistance.
 Our form of educating can have the correct attitude only when we are aware that our work with young people is a continuation of what higher beings have done before birth." — Rudolf Steiner, THE FOUNDATIONS OF HUMAN EXPERIENCE (Anthroposophic Press, 1996), p.
 37.